oroinc/documentation/book/importexport.rst

 Changing the Strategy
 ~~~~~~~~~~~~~~~~~~~~~

-The Oro Platform provides a basic "add or substitute" import strategy.
+OroPlatform provides a basic "add or substitute" import strategy.
 The
 basic process is implemented in the ``ConfigurableAddOrReplaceStrategy`` class.
 To create your own import strategy you can extend this class and override
 the following methods: